godfreynolan/jetpacks/readme.md

 ```

 ## Entities
-To use `room`, entities need to be described that model the table in the database.
-Therfore, following the schema of each table in the database, entities were created for every table.
+To use `room`, entities need to be described that model the tables in the database.
+Therefore, entities were created for every table in the database by following the schema of each table.

-In each `features` folder, a folder called `room` was created.
+In each `features` subdirectory, a folder called `room` was created.
 In the `features > company > room` folder, the `company` data class was transformed to a `room` entity.
 ```kotlin
 @Entity(tableName = "agency")